 Next, the Preservation windows will use thicker frames that will block more light compared to other models.
 We see that in the VT rating.
 With clear glass the rating for Preservation is 0.56 while the Signature Elite is 0.61.
 That means you’ll get about 10% more light with other models.

 What if I have more questions about Preservation windows?

 You can find our Preservation windows FAQ page here.
 If you don’t see your question just post a comment and we’ll add your question to the list for everyone to see.

 What’s the bottom line?

 Well, these are fine products.
 They seem to have fine quality and they have all of the usual options.
 What turned us off was the price.
-With companies selling this as “the greatest window ever produced by mankind” you’d think it would mow the lawn and watch the kids, but at the end of the day it’s just a pretty decent window.
-If you can get one for a good price without too much hassle it’s a fine product, but there is certainly no reason to pay more for this product than any other comparable replacement window.
+With companies selling this as “the greatest window ever produced by mankind” you’d think it would mow the lawn and watch the kids.
+At the end of the day it’s just a pretty decent window.
+If you can get one for a good price without too much hassle it’s a fine product.
+There is certainly no reason to pay more for this product than any other comparable replacement window.

 Here are more posts you might find helpful: